alexandrafernandesHD/avd-MHD/Arquivo_UMSombra/UMDicas/UMdicas-153_entrevista01.md

-fundamentais para que possamos, orgulhosamente, continuar a referir-nos à nossa “Casa” como a “Melhor Academia do País”.
+fundamentais para que possamos, orgulhosamente, continuar a referir-nos à nossa “Casa” como a “Melhor Academia do País”.a “Melhor Academia do País”.a “Melhor Academia do País”.a “Melhor Academia do País”.